Bishoy-Samwel/Telegram-Bot/README.md

 - Type in the search form BotFather.
 - Hit the start button which will display a list of commands that we can use to interact with the BotFather.
 - Let’s create our bot using the command `/newbot`.
+- Now we have to register for a username, note: it must end in bot.
-- `/token`, it will give us an API token to access our bot through HTTPS.
+- Command `/token` will give us an API token to access our bot through HTTPS.
 (We will use it later)

 To get a local copy up and running follow these simple steps.